Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Introduction

-Event cameras \cite{gallego2020event, lichtsteiner2008128, brandli2014240, posch2010qvga} are differential cameras that are able to mitigate these drawbacks as they have extremely fast read-out for sparse changes in the scene.
-Event-based triangulation has been demonstrated for reconstructing \textit{diffuse scenes} \cite{matsuda2015mc3d, muglikar2021esl, wang2020joint, huang2021high} in up to 16ms.
-In this paper, we tackle the challenging problem of \textit{fully capturing all objects in mixed reflectance scenes}, i.e., scenes that simultaneously contain highly specular, highly diffuse, and shiny object surfaces.
-We use event-based scanning, separate out the diffuse and specular components using epipolar constraints, and reconstruct the scene in a two-step process starting with diffuse objects (using triangulation).
-The diffuse objects (plus background) in the entire scene are then used as a secondary illuminating source (a virtual screen) and the reflection of this virtual screen over the surface of all specular objects in the scene is observed.
-This forms the basis for a technique called deflectometry, which is used in the optical metrology community for ultra-high precision reconstruction of specular surfaces like lenses or technical parts.
+Event cameras \cite{gallego2020event, lichtsteiner2008128, brandli2014240, posch2010qvga} are differential cameras that can mitigate these drawbacks as they have extremely fast read-out for sparse changes in the scene.
+Event-based triangulation has been demonstrated for reconstructing \textit{diffuse scenes} \cite{matsuda2015mc3d, muglikar2021esl, wang2020joint, huang2021high} in an acquisition time as low as $16ms$.
+In this work, we tackle the challenging problem of \textit{capturing mixed reflectance scenes}, i.e., scenes that simultaneously contain object surfaces with diffuse, specular, and "shiny" reflectance properties.
+We use event-based scanning system, separate the diffuse and specular components using epipolar constraints, and reconstruct the scene in a two-step post-capture process.
+We first evaluate the diffuse surfaces via triangulation.
+We then use these diffuse surfaces as a secondary illuminating source (a virtual screen) and observe the reflection of this virtual screen over all the specular surfaces in the scene.
+This allows the evaluation of all specular surfaces via deflectometry, a standard optical-metrology technique for ultra-high-precision reconstruction of lenses and technical parts \cite{knauer2004phase, huang2018review, faber2012deflectometry}.